-PSY 3413 #Psychology of Human Sexuality
+PSY 3413 #Psychology of Sexuality & Gender

-An examination of the biological and psychological determinants of human sexual behavior.
-The course focuses on sexual development and sex education.
-Current research findings serve as a basis for study.
-Major consideration is given to the biological bases of sexuality, sexual attitudes and behavior s, sexual diversity, sexual dysfunctions, and becoming comfortable with one's own sexuality.
+An examination of the biological and psychological determinants of human sexuality and gender.
+Major consideration is given to the biological bases of sex, gender identity, sexual attitudes and behavior, sexual diversity, sexual dysfunctions, and becoming comfortable with one's own sexuality.